revtejas/Docker/Docker.md

 - VM need OS but containers dont need OS
 - Containers uses host opertaing system.

-# Defintion of Docker
+## Defintion of Docker
 - Docker(aka container run time environment) manages container using Docker Engine.

+## Advantages of Docker
--
+- Portable anywhere.
+- Lightweight as it drives higher server efficiencies and reducing server and licensing costs.
+- Secure as it provides the strongest default isolation capabilities.